 Her efforts with WIKS and the Nambale Magnet School earned Evalyn the Lux et Veritas award at Yale Divinity School’s Fall Convocation in 2011, nine years after she had returned to Kenya.
 This award is presented to a graduate whose work demonstrates excellence in applying the compassion of Christ to the diversities of the human condition.
 Evalyn’s efforts continue to transform the tragedy of many children’s circumstances into triumph, as one child at a time discovers the potential to grow and blossom.

-Most recently, Evalyn has been accepted as a Fellow in the 2015 Ford Motor Company International Fellowship of 92nd Street Y.
+In 2015, Evalyn completed the Ford Motor Company International Fellowship of 92nd Street Y.